lupyuen/lupyuen.github.io/src/touch2.md

 _We've done polling with the Touch Panel..._

-_How do we handle interrupts from the Touch Panel?_
+_Can we handle interrupts from the Touch Panel?_

 Earlier we've read the Touch Panel by polling...
 Which is easier but inefficient.